 Selecting the Best Aquarium Shape

 There are also differences in the patterns and forms available when choosing your aquarium.
 For example tall, hexagonal, round, square…you get the picture.
 These varied forms may be interesting, but by far the rectangular aquarium is the most popular aquarium in use today.
 The rectangular shape is very practical.

 I tend to like this shape because it gives a great frontal view.

 Aquariums that are round can provide an irregular view of your goldfish and those tanks that are tall also have an unsatisfactory surface exterior.
 Because of its capacity and proportions, the rectangular shape works well with the additional equipment, filters, pumps, decorations,etc. Good ventilation is provided with auxiliary or additional equipment and this makes the goldfish environment much more pleasant.

 - Caution: If you decide to purchase a cheap aquarium, keep in mind they are likely to be defaced when they are cleaned and will turn yellow with time and use.
 In addition, they will curve or arch more easily – even the bigger ones if the materials used to make the aquarium are cheap.

 Finally, and most importantly, when buying an aquarium don’t forget to take into account the number of fish that you want to keep as this directly affects the size necessary.

 In order to keep a goldfish healthy and happy, they need a clean environment with plenty of room to grow.
 To the surprise of many people, a 10 to 20 gallon goldfish tank is really only sufficient for one goldfish.
-Adding another 10 gallons per fish is ideal.
+Rule of thumb: adding another 10 gallons per fish is ideal.